electricbookworks/constitution/en/schedule-2.md

 ---

 # Schedule 2: Oaths and Solemn Affirmations

-*[Schedule 2 amended by s.
+> [Schedule 2 amended by s.
 2 of Constitution First Amendment Act of 1997 (Eng text only) and substituted by s.
-18 of Constitution Sixth Amendment Act of 2001.]*{:.sidenote}
+18 of Constitution Sixth Amendment Act of 2001.]
+{:.note}

 ## 1. Oath or solemn affirmation of President and Acting President